mon5termatt/medicat_installer/SECURITY.md

 ## Supported Versions

-#### Windows

-Additionally all EXE versions (Including the one in the original file) are no longer supported.
+Additionally all PACKED EXE versions (Including the one in the original file) are no longer supported.

 | Version  | Supported          |
 | -------- | ------------------ |